expertiza/expertiza/README.md

 Code improved were based on the criteria given as a requirement as well as a few suggestions and changes from CodeClimate.

+Manual Testing Steps:

+In order to test the changes made to the ReviewResponseMap, bring up Expertiza and log in as an administrator.
+Once logged in, proceed with the following steps:

+1. Create at least three users to perform the tests.
+2. Create an assignment for only the users you just created.
+Ensure that the assignment is only available for your new users.
+It’s important to follow this step exactly so that you will not confuse your new users with the preexisting users.
+3. Sign out.
+4. Log in to Expertiza as User1 and submit the assignment.
+5. Open two new Chrome Incognito windows and log in as the other two users and select that submission for review.
+It’s best to keep these in multiple incognito tabs so that you won’t have to log out and log back in as another user during each step.
+6. Check from User1’s “Your scores” page whether the page is loading correctly prior to the reviews being performed.
+7. Review the assignment from User2’s login.
+8. Ensure that reviews show up on User1’s page.
+9. Repeat steps 6 and 7 for User3.
+10. While logged in as User1, give feedback to User2 and User3.
+11. Change the deadline so that you are able to switch into the “Metareview Phase”.
+12. Repeat the above steps.
+13. Perform the review as User2 (or User3) and ensure that the metareviews are correctly displayed on User1’s page.

 Expertiza